-Ovarian Cancer Research Alliance is dedicated to fostering an environment that provides the best possible healthcare and support for women with ovarian cancer and those who could be at risk.
+Ovarian Cancer Research Alliance is dedicated to fostering an environment that provides the best possible healthcare and support for those with ovarian cancer and those who could be at risk.

 As the only national organization dedicated to fighting for ovarian cancer issues on Capitol Hill, we take our duty to protect the patient community very seriously.
 From working to enhance the public investment in ovarian cancer research and education, to ensuring that patients are protected with adequate safety regulations and coverage, OCRA works to always represent our patient community.